rubyworks/yard-notes/README.md

 ## Instruction

+Add ALL-CAPS tags to your doumentation.
+For example:

+  @TODO Need to refactor this code def some_method
+     ...
+  end

-Use yard as usual but add the `--plugin notes` command line option.
+The use yard as usual but add the `--plugin notes` command line option.

-    $ yard --plugin ntoes ...
+    $ yard --plugin notes ...

 ## Installation

 Using RubyGems to install:

-    $ gem install yard-shutup
+    $ gem install yard-notes

 ## Copyright & License